 1. SUMMARISING AND TRANSLATING

 These are by definition ways of changing words, and hence cannot logically be done with direct speech (except for dramatic effect).
 Summarising is particularly necessary in academic literature reviews, where brevity is paramount.

 2. AVOIDANCE OF OFFENCE

-There are various kinds of wording, such as swearing and racist language, that writers might want to change in order to avoid offence (though they might also keep them in order to shame the author!).
+There are various kinds of wording, such as swearing and racist language, that writers might want to change in order to avoid offence (though they might also want keep them in order to shame the author!).